 Much like aluminum sulfate, ferrous sulfate is used as a soil amendment for lowering the pH of a high alkaline soil so plants can more readily access the soil’s nutrients.

 In horticulture it is used for treating iron chlorosis, a yellowing of plant leaves caused by iron deficiency.
 Although not as rapid-acting as ferric EDTA, its effects are longer-lasting.
-It can be mixed with compost and dug into the soil to create a store which can last for years.
-It is also used as a lawn conditioner, and moss killer (1).
+Gardeners and farmers mix it with compost and dig it into the soil to create a store which can last for years.
+They may also use it as a lawn conditioner and moss killer (1).

 Phosphorus Removal and Color Reduction in Wastewater